-In order to make the most out of the shareholder value, Level 3 compensates managers if the stock price movement of the firm surpassed that of the market.
+In order to make the most out of the shareholder value, Level 3 Communications compensates managers if the stock price movement of the firm surpassed that of the market.
 For the past year, Level 3 was worried about retaining its employees and, at the same time, providing them the proper compensation.
 Level 3's compensation plan is an important strategy in attaining its need for hiring good employees over the coming year.
 Its CEO needs to review the success of the plan and find rooms for its improvement if any.

 Lisa Meulbroek